Divergence/connection preservation scheme in the curvilinear domain with a small geometric approximation error: Constructing or with moving frames

-where the equality holds by the law of vector map.
-The above equation implies that the tangent vector of the curved element is obtained by differentiating the map $\mathbf{c}(s_1, s_2)$ with respect to the axis $s_i, ~i=1,2$.
-The orthonormalization of the derived two tangent vectors, which are not necessarily orthonormal, creates the local orthonormal basis $\mathbf{e}_1$ and $\mathbf{e}_2$.
-The differentiability of these bases is guaranteed by the sufficient smoothness of the map $\mathbf{c}(s_1, s_2)$.
-The third basis $\mathbf{e}_3$ is obtained by the curl of the two basis vectors.
+where the equality holds by the law of vector mapping.
+The above equation implies that the tangent vector of the curved element is obtained by differentiating the map $\mathbf{c}(r, s)$ with respect to the axis.
+The derived two tangent vectors are not necessarily orthonormal.
+Thus, the orthonormalization of the two vectors yields the local orthonormal basis vectors $\mathbf{e}^1$ and $\mathbf{e}^2$.
+The differentiability of these bases is guaranteed by sufficient smoothness of the map $\mathbf{X}(r,s)$.
+The third basis $\mathbf{e}^3$ is obtained by the curl of the two basis vectors.
 The obtained LOCAL moving frames are generally discontinuous across the interfaces of the elements.
-The additional process could be applied, though it is not necessary, to construct \textit{more Euclidean} moving frames by comparing the divergence of $\mathbf{e}_1$ along each edge direction \cite{MMFCov}.
+An additional process could be applied, though it is not necessary, to construct a more Euclidean-like moving frames by comparing the divergence of $\mathbf{e}^1$ along each edge direction \cite{MMFCov}.
+The LOCAL moving frames coincide with the local shape of the surface.
+Thus, any differential operator using LOCAL moving frames is $\nabla^{\varepsilon}$.

-The LOCAL moving frames coincide with the local shape of the surface and are thus critically affected by geometric approximation error.
-This means that $\mathbf{e}_3^{\varepsilon}$ and $\mathbf{k}$ has a very small angle difference.
-This angle difference can be used as a quantized value to represent the geometric approximation error.
-Geometry-aligned moving frames could be continuous as the spherical coordinate axis.
-However, it would be more advantageous to have discontinuous frames across the interfaces of elements to avoid the geometric singularities, particularly for a closed surface such as the sphere.